Scalar curvature operator for models of loop quantum gravity on a cubical graph: Regularization of the Ricci scalar

-We now move on to the main topic of this work, namely the construction of an operator representing the integrated Ricci scalar \eqref{int R}--\eqref{int NR}.
-In order to obtain such an operator, we must begin by introducing a suitable regularization, as a result of which the integral is expressed in terms of objects -- \eg holonomies, fluxes, volumes -- which correspond to well-defined operators in loop quantum gravity.
+We now begin to move towards the main topic of this work, namely the construction of an operator representing the integrated Ricci scalar \eqref{int R}--\eqref{int NR}.
+In order to obtain such an operator, we must start by introducing a suitable regularization, as a result of which the integral is expressed in terms of objects -- \eg holonomies, fluxes, volumes -- which correspond to well-defined operators in loop quantum gravity.

-The main technical challenge which must be dealt with in our construction is to find an appropriate regularization of the spatial derivatives appearing in \Eq{qR}.
+The main technical challenge which must be dealt with in our construction is to find an appropriate regularization of the gauge covariant derivatives appearing in \Eq{qR}.
 At the moment we do not have a satisfactory proposal on how to accomplish this task for all states in the Hilbert space of loop quantum gravity, since these states may generally be based on graphs having a very complicated and irregular structure.
 In this work we will therefore restrict ourselves to considering the problem of defining the curvature operator on the Hilbert space of states based on a fixed cubical graph.
 (By a cubical graph we mean a graph whose nodes are six-valent, and whose edges are aligned with the coordinate directions defined by a fixed Cartesian background coordinate system.)
-On the regular lattice provided by the cubical graph, it becomes comparatively straightforward to regularize derivatives by approximating them as finite differences between variables associated to neighboring nodes of the graph.
+However, as we will show in detail below, on the regular lattice provided by the cubical graph it becomes comparatively straightforward to regularize covariant derivatives by approximating them as finite differences between parallel transported flux variables associated to neighboring nodes of the graph.